firesharkstudios/butterfly-server/docs/Butterfly.Database.Dynamic/DynamicViewSet/CreateDynamicView.md

 # DynamicViewSet.CreateDynamicView method

-Creates an instance of a DynamicQuery.
-Must call StartAync() to send initial DataChangeTransaction and listen for new DataChangeTransactions for this DynamicQuery.
+Creates an instance of a DynamicView.
+Must call StartAync() to send initial DataEventTransaction and listen for new DataEventTransactions for this DynamicView.

 ```csharp
 public DynamicView CreateDynamicView(string sql, object values = null, string name = null, string[] keyFieldNames = null)